Capitol Lake: 1900-1950

+1950-2000

-Capitol Lake was finally created in 1951 when the dam was completed consistent with the Wilder and White plan.
+Capitol Lake was created in 1951 when the dam, known as the Fifth Avenue Dam, was completed consistent with the Wilder and White plan.
 This allowed for the retention of the outflow from the Deschutes River to cover the tide flats.

+Due to an increase in bacterial levels, swimming in the lake was banned beginning in the 1980s.
 In the 1990s and 2000s, the North Capitol Campus Heritage Park was created with the Arc of Statehood from the Western Washington Inlet to the Eastern Washington Butte along the eastern edge of Capitol Lake and the North Campus trail and Law Enforcement Memorial with views across Capitol Lake to the borrowed landscapes of Puget Sound and the Olympic Mountains.

+21st century

 The February 2001 Nisqually earthquake did considerable damage to the 4th Avenue Bridge just north of the lake, as well as to the Deschutes Parkway on the west side of the lake.
-Capital Lakefair, centered on the lake, is held annually in July.
-The trail around the lake is 1.5 miles long.

-Recommendation for Estuary Restoration
+Estuary Restoration

+As Capitol Lake replaced the Deschutes River estuary the area underwent a high rate of siltation.
+The lake was dredged periodically to keep it from filling in, potentially offsetting eutrophication.
+Along with sediment issues and an introduction of an invasive species, poor water quality became an issue due to bacterial levels, causing the lake to be closed to swimmers for several decades.

-In 2009, after 12 years of intensive and independently verified scientific study, members of the Capitol Lake Aspect Insight Management reached a consensus regarding the Department of Natural Resource's efforts to remove the 5th Ave. dam and restore Deschutes Estuary.
-The DNR put out a report, and on page 6, issued this recommendation, stating:
+In 2009, after 12 years of intensive and independently verified scientific study, members of the Capitol Lake Adaptive Management Plan (CLAMP) Steering Committee reached a consensus regarding the Department of Natural Resource's efforts to remove the 5th Avenue Dam and restore Deschutes Estuary.
+A finalized report, in agreement with other government departments, several Thurston County Commissioners, and the Squaxin Island Tribe, officially recommended the Capitol Lake Basin be returned to an estuary.

-"The Department of Fish and Wildlife, Department of Ecology, Department of Natural Resources, Squaxin Island Tribe, and a majority of the Thurston County Commissioners are forwarding their recommendation to return the Capitol Lake Basin to an estuary."
+After a 25-year hiatus, in 2011 the State Legislature appropriated $200,000 in order to seek permits to reimplement maintenance dredging in order to retain and improve Capitol Lake as part of the historic Wilder and White design of the State Capitol Campus during its centennial year.
+The Washington State Department of Ecology released a report in 2012 that studied several areas of concern for the Deschutes River, Capitol Lake, and Budd Inlet, including bacterial and oxygen levels, sediment, and temperature.
+A 2022 report noted an accumulation of an additional 35,000 cubic yards of sediment per year.

+In 2023, the state legislature authorized $7 million to the DES to officially begin efforts to restore the area to an estuary.
+The project is estimated to cost between $137 million to $247 million and the restoration may possibly provide an increase of salmon spawning within the watershed.